 What’s Ashkenazi dominance?

 Ashkenazi Jews are one of several distinctive major ethnic-geographic-intellectual lineages among world Jewry.
-Ashkenazi Jews typically trace their heritage to western and eastern Europe, Russia, and former Soviet Union countries, though many Jews who converted to Judaism are Ashkenazi by practice and culture rather than literal ancestry.
+Ashkenazi Jews typically trace their heritage to Western and Eastern Europe, Russia, and former Soviet Union countries, though many Jews who converted to Judaism are Ashkenazi by practice and culture rather than literal ancestry.
 They make up 75-90% of American Jews depending on who’s counting, and because of this numeric dominance, their practices and cultures of Judaism are often assumed to be the only or the “normal” way to be Jewish.
 These assumptions and the actual marginalization of Sephardi, Mizrahi, and other Jewish lineages and practices, are part of “Ashkenazi dominance.”